harilvfs/i3wmdotfiles/README.md

 - [fastfetch](https://github.com/aayushx402/i3-CatDotfiles/tree/main/fastfetch) - This is the normal config, by the way.
 You can use it with Alacritty too.
 - [i3-i3status](https://github.com/aayushx402/i3-CatDotfiles/tree/main/i3-i3status) - This is the i3 config file, including the i3 status config.
 - [i3-polybar](https://github.com/aayushx402/i3-CatDotfiles/tree/main/i3-polybar) - This is the i3 config file, including the polybar config.
-- [i3status-nord](https://github.com/aayushx402/i3-CatDotfiles/tree/main/i3status-nord) - This is the i3status with nordic theme.
+- [i3status-nord](https://github.com/aayushx402/i3-CatDotfiles/tree/main/i3status-nord) - This is the i3status config with nordic theme.
 - [i3status-normal](https://github.com/aayushx402/i3-CatDotfiles/tree/main/i3status-normal) - This is the normal i3status config.
 - [rofi-catppuccin](https://github.com/aayushx402/i3-CatDotfiles/tree/main/rofi-catppuccin) - This is the config file of rofi with catppuccin theme.
 - [rofi-nordic](https://github.com/aayushx402/i3-CatDotfiles/tree/main/rofi-nordic) - This is the rofi config with nordic theme.